 Range Tape Calculator

-The distance window function on the MTC Viper Pro series allows you to install a range marked tape customised to your trajectory.
+The distance window function on the MTC Viper Pro and King Cobra 8-32 allows you to install a range marked tape customised to your trajectory.
 This substantially simplifies “dialling in” the distance with the turret.
 Instead of the usual “clicks count”, you simply rotate the turret until the distance in the window shows the distance to the target and then use the centre of your crosshair, which is always more convenient.

 Both scopes generously provide you with plenty of MOA (minutes of angle) adjustment in one turn of distance disc.